 As long as such authors can be contacted via the corresponding author, it should be OK for them to use an incomplete name, initials or a pen name to protect their privacy.
 In this way, the scientific publication meets expectations of integrity and transparency, while the author retains the degree of privacy they want.

 There is an adjacent practice by which individual identities are submerged in a group, and both groups of academics and groups of experts by experience have adopted this practice.
 The principle is the same – that authors must be contactable and accountable.
 The issues set out here apply to all authors of academic papers, but may be more salient for consumer authors, as such experts by experience have joined the writing team precisely because of their personal experience.
 As more and more research is co-produced, editors will receive a corresponding increase in the number of manuscripts from writing teams which include authors who wish to conceal their identity.

-I think that the idea is of using initials, an incomplete name or pseudonymn with contact via the corresponding author is sound, but the case would be strengthened if we could point to a number of articles that have already been published in prestigious peer-reviewed journals.
-Then, armed with these examples, it would be possible to seek:
+I think that the idea is of using initials, an incomplete name or pseudonymn with contact via the corresponding author is sound, but the case is strengthened by pointing to a range of articles that have already been published in prestigious peer-reviewed journals.
+Then, armed with these examples, it is possible to seek:

 - support from individual editors

 - amendment where necessary of the guidelines for authors published by specific journals

 - support from editors groups, such as the International Committee of Medical Journal Editors (ICJME)